Bradypterus

+Taxonomy

+The genus Bradypterus (misspelled as Bradyptetus) introduced in 1837 by the English zoologist William Swainson to accommodate a single species, Bradypterus platyurus Swainson.
+This, the type species, is a junior synonym of Sylvia baboecala Vieillot, the little rush warbler.
+The genus name combines the Ancient Greek βραδυς/bradus meaning "slow" or "sluggish" with -πτερος/-pteros meaning "-winged".

 The locustellid bush warblers are related to the grass warblers of Locustella and Megalurus, but share lifestyle and related adaptations and apomorphies with bush warblers in the family Cettiidae.
 These belong to an older lineage of Sylvioidea.
 Both "bush warbler" genera are smallish birds well adapted to climbing among shrubbery.
 They are markedly long-tailed birds, at first glance somewhat reminiscent of wrens.

 These are quite terrestrial birds, which live in densely vegetated habitats like thick forest and reedbeds.
 They will walk away from disturbance rather than flush.
 The plumage similarities and skulking lifestyle make these birds hard to see and identify.

 Locustellid bush warblers tend towards greyish browns above and buffish or light grey tones below.
 They have little patterning apart from the ubiquitous supercilium.
 Altogether, they appear much like the plainer species among Acrocephalus marsh-warblers in coloration.
 Cettiid bush warblers tend to be somewhat more compact, with less pointed tails, but are otherwise very similar.